 Just as with Unified CM, many types of devices can register with Cisco Business Edition, and each of these devices requires registration and transaction resources from the platform with which it is registered.
 Likewise the users and their busy hour call attempts (BHCA) consume additional system resources.
 Each Cisco Business Edition system has specific user, endpoint, and BHCA capacity thresholds based on the available system resources of the platform.
-The maximum number of users and endpoints supported by Cisco Business Edition are 1,000 and 1,200 respectively.
-The maximum BHCA supported by Cisco Business Edition is 5,000.
+With Cisco Business Edition 6000 the maximum number of users is 1,000, and the maximum number of endpoints is 1,200 with the medium-density server or 2,500 with the high-density server.
+Cisco Business Edition 6000 supports a maximum of 5,000 BHCA.